imatge-upc/egocentric-2015-thms/README.md

 Please cite with the following Bibtex code:

 ````
-@article{lidon2015semantic,
+@inproceedings{lidon2017semantic,
   title={Semantic Summarization of Egocentric Photo Stream Events},
   author={Lidon, Aniol and Bola{\~n}os, Marc and Dimiccoli, Mariella and Radeva, Petia and Garolera, Maite and Gir{\'o}-i-Nieto, Xavier},
-  journal={arXiv preprint arXiv:1511.00438},
-  year={2015}
+  booktitle = {Proceedings of the Second Workshop on Lifelogging Tools and Applications},
+  series = {LTA '17},
+  year={2017}
+  location = {Mountain View, CA, USA},
+  publisher = {ACM},
+ address = {New York, NY, USA}
 }
 ```

-You may also want to refer to our publication with the more human-friendly Chicago style:
+You may also want to refer to our publication with the more human-friendly style:

 *Lidon, Aniol, Marc Bolaños, Mariella Dimiccoli, Petia Radeva, Maite Garolera, and Xavier Giró-i-Nieto.
-"Semantic Summarization of Egocentric Photo Stream Events." arXiv preprint arXiv:1511.00438 (2015).*
+"Semantic Summarization of Egocentric Photo Stream Events."
+In Proceedings of the second Workshop on Lifelogging Tools and Applications (LTA '17).
+ACM, New York, NY, USA.*

 This work is an extension of the [master thesis](https://imatge.upc.edu/web/publications/semantic-and-diverse-summarization-egocentric-photo-events) by Aniol Lidon for the [Master in Computer Vision Barcelona](http://pagines.uab.cat/mcv/), class of 2015.